BeWelcome/rox/doc/book/error_handling.md

 ### Debug mode

-In both cases, debug mode will show stack traces using `exception_full.html.twig` and `exception.html.twig` with the full website theme.
+In a dev environment or with debug mode active Symfony error pages are shown instead of customized BeWelcome pages.